Britva4ka/Scraping-network/README.md

 ### Chromedriver
 Download from official website proper version of chromedriver for your OS: https://chromedriver.chromium.org/downloads
 - Update path to `chromedriver` executable in env variable
-- Allow `chromedriver` to run on MacOS
+- Allow `chromedriver` to run on macOS
 ```
 xattr -d com.apple.quarantine chromedriver
 ```